 |*Clauses: Select, Join, Preserve Where, Where, Prep & Suggest Prompt||

 These Custom SQL fields drive configurations that should only be utilized by Technolutions staff.
-The need for Custom SQL will be determined through Service Desk Requests and will be built to optimize performance in a Slate database.

 |*Operand Label, Operators, Where Prompts (#1-#5)||